hanshaze/fish/README.md

 **Want even more?**
 Hire me for custom development!
 - I can help you integrate advanced features, optimize your sell logic, or build a fully tailored trading solution for your needs.
-- Get ultra-fast swap code, off-chain signing, and expert support.
+- Get ultra-fast swap code, 0block confirm, off-chain signing, and expert support.

 This repository contains **two powerful implementations** of Solana trading bots: